team691/FRC/2011/README.txt

 This is the program used on our 2011 robot "Master Chief" or "The Green Robot."
 It is writen in java and based on the FRC simple robot template.

-WARNING: this was our first year using java as a programming language, and as such the code may appear sloppy and hacked together in places.
+This was our first year using Java as a programming language, and as such the code may appear sloppy in some places.

 Details on the Program
 ======================